nicolaseckhart/turing_machine_emulator/README.md

 A turing machine emulator coded in ruby that can perform multiplications of positive integers.
 The emulated machine only uses one memory tape.

+Class diagram and state machine diagram are found in /diagrams.

 ## Installation

 ```